OrfeasZ/GrooveCaster/README.md

 There's no installation required.
 Simply download the binaries archive from the links above, and extract them at some location on your drive.

-If you wish to upgrade GrooveCaster, simply download the latest archive, delete all previous files (except for `gcaster.sqlite`), and extract the fresh archive in the same directory.
+If you wish to upgrade GrooveCaster, simply download the latest archive, delete all previous files (except for `gcaster.sqlite` and `gcaster.stats.sqlite`), and extract the fresh archive in the same directory.

 ### Windows Environments